northern-tester/conveyor/06 Exercise 2 - Understand/High Level Design.md

   * Resilient - put you back into a known state.
   * Increasing confidence throughout the pipeline.
   * Excellent configuartion management.
-  * Make your pipeline wide, not long
+  * Make your pipeline wide, not long - use paralellism
   * Can we use CALMS as a summary here, then fit the principles in.
+  * Introduce CALMS as a model then fit the principles of pipelines in.
+Create a handout.

 * In terms of types of exercise, we want to introduce some realism in there.
 * Want to try and avoid lots of looking at paper and reading to convey a scenario.
 Best to try and get them to discuss.